Pre-Orientation Experiences

 Why Us?

 On Thursday, we will spend the day at the Massena Rod and Gun Club shooting trap and sporting clays.
-Students can also fish there on the Grass River.
+Students can also fish there on the Grass River as well.

 10 a.m. – 10:30 a.m. – Travel to Massena Rod & Gun Club